manuelcoffill/ALSPT-Environment-Recruitment-Relationships/README.md

 # ALSPT-Environment-Recruitment-Relationships
 Data and code associated with the manuscript titled "Extreme Environmental Conditions Are Associated with Poor Recruitment of an Estuarine Sportfish" by Coffill-Rivera et al., currently under peer review.
+Preprint available at https://dx.doi.org/10.2139/ssrn.6249699

 Questions can be directed at manuelcoffill@gmail.com

 To reproduce code, the following steps are recommended: